ameer-ahmad/hoops-high-low/README.md

 ## Web Scraping:
 All the NBA statistics were scraped by me from NBA.com using Selenium and a Python script written by me.
 You can view the code for the python script [here](https://github.com/ameer-ahmad/scrape-nba-stats).
 The Python script is automated and runs every morning at 7 am to get the latest statistics, convert them to JSON, and upload them to GitHub where it is hosted and available for the React app to use.

+## Inspiration:
+Hoops High-Low is inspired by other daily NBA games such as [Hoop Grids](https://www.hoopgrids.com/), [Poeltl](https://poeltl.dunk.town/), and [Dribble[(https://dribblegame.com/).
+I enjoy playing these games, as well as [the Higher Lower game](https://www.higherlowergame.com/).
+This led me to make an NBA version of the Higher Lower game.
+If you enjoy playing my game let me know! :)